karthiknalla28/Deploy-a-Web-Application-in-Kubernetes-with-Terraform/README.md

 - When prompted for the ```AWS Access Key ID```, enter the Access key you copied from the AWS console.
 - When prompted for the ```AWS Secret Access Key```, enter the Access key you copied from the AWS console.
 - When prompted, press Enter to accept the ```Default region name``` and ```Default output format```.

+⚠️ Disclaimer
+This project is based on a Pluralsight course:
+"Deploying and Managing a Web Application in Kubernetes with Terraform."
+I have modified and extended the implementation for my own use case.
+If you find this project useful, consider checking out the original course on Pluralsight!

+📜 License
+This project is provided for educational purposes.
+Please ensure you comply with Pluralsight's terms of use before distributing this work.

+💡 Contributions
+Feel free to modify and improve this project!
+If you add new features or optimizations, consider opening a pull request.